-The UK economy grew by 0.7% in the fourth quarter of 2013, down slightly from 0.8% in the third quarter of the year, according to the latest figures from the Office for National Statistics (ONS).
+The UK economy grew by 0.8% in the second quarter of 2014, maintaining its rate of growth in the first quarter of the year, according to the latest estimates from the Office for National Statistics (ONS).

-- Gross domestic product is a measure of a country's economic activity, namely of all the services and goods produced in a year
+- Gross domestic product is a measure of a country's economic activity, including all the services and goods produced in a year

 - It is based on a huge survey of businesses and government departments compiled by the Office for National Statistics

 - An economy is generally considered to be in recession if it has contracted for two consecutive quarters

 - The first figures for any quarter are known as the "flash estimate" as they are based on incomplete data.
 The figures are revised at least twice as more information is collected

 Get help with...

 After 1992, the UK economy and average household incomes enjoyed a period of unbroken growth.

 But in 2008, the global financial crisis plunged the UK into its longest and deepest recession since comparable records began in the 1950s.